 4. Possible Remedy for Lice

-Thank goodness we have not had to deal with this yet, but rumour has it that ACV, used in conjunction with olive oil, can be a home remedy treatment for lice.
+Thank goodness I have not had to deal with this yet, but rumour has it that ACV, used in conjunction with olive oil, can be a home remedy treatment for lice.
 The olive oil is used first to suffocate the lice, and the ACV is used as rinse afterwards to detach the nits from the hair.
 You still have to comb through the hair with a finetooth comb, but for those who are not interested in using harsh commercial lice treatments, this might be something to look into.

 So after singing the praises of what ACV can do for the hair, now it comes down to how to use it.
 I still laugh when I think about the several YouTube videos that I've seen of people trying to use ACV for the first time.
 Allow me to save you the trouble of making the same mistakes that some people have made by explaining that you do not use the ACV in full strength on the hair.
 Not only will you want to pass out of from the strong smell, it will be too acidic for the hair and will negate any benefits it might provide.